Difference between MBA, Masters in Fin ...

 The relationship between VaR and ES is paramount to stress testing.
 Stressed risk metrics have merits and demerits corresponding to traditional risk measures.

 The chapter outlines the foundations of bond valuation.
-The value of a bond is equivalent to the current value of its cash flows discounted to the suitable periodic time needed to return.
-Coupon bonds are priced according to discount factors.
-This is used to gauge whether the bond trades below or above par.
+A bond’s value is equivalent to the current value of its cash flows discounted to the suitable periodic time needed to return.
+Coupon bonds are priced according to discount factors, which are used to gauge whether the bond trades below or above par.

 The law of one price states that securities matching future cash flows should trade at the same price.